 For pregnant employees, where changes to working conditions cannot adequately mitigate risk, the employer may need to offer temporary alternative employment or suspend the worker on medical grounds (with full pay).

-A number of changes to the statutory sick pay (SSP) regime have been implemented which, in broad terms, relax the SSP rules to encourage employees to stay at home if they are at risk of spreading Covid-19.
+In many instances of absence due to Covid-19, employees will be entitled to statutory sick pay (SSP), set at £95.85 a week from 6 April 2020.
+A number of changes to SSP have been implemented which, in broad terms, relax the rules to encourage employees to stay at home if they are at risk of spreading Covid-19.

 The position is summarised in the table below.

 Foreign Office (FCO) guidance on travel should be checked regularly here.
-At the time of writing the FCO advice is to not travel abroad unless essential.
+At the time of writing the FCO advice is to avoid overseas travel unless essential.
 There are certain areas where the FCO advises against all travel.

 For the areas where the FCO is advising against all travel, business trips obviously should be cancelled or postponed.
 Failure to do this is likely to breach duties to the employee in question and potentially the broader workforce and others.